|Fishing Reel Identification & Maintenance|

 However, a salmon fisher friend took a couple of his Shimano Tekota 500LCs in for professional cleaning/repair.
 One was a 10 year old reel, it was returned unrepaired, he being told that some parts (the ones he needed, essentially the IAR bearing) were not available anymore from the factory, and this reel was now only good for spare parts.
 I acquired it because I wanted to try to convert my wider 600 into a narrower 500 spool reel and could possibly use these parts to do so.
 In tearing it apart, I found that the main crankshaft anti-reverse bearing's needles were gunked up so badly and I could not tell if it was dried chassis grease of some kind or rust to where the needles were dry and not able to rotate (because this bearing was not designed to be readily removable).
 You could hear and feel them complaining when you cranked the handle.
 I have no idea of what led to that situation, as the other smaller outer shaft bearing was fine.
 Anyway, no big deal if that is all that is wrong, buy a new bearing, so I looked it up online and found that this bearing was indeed now obsolete/discontinued.

 WOW, he paid near $180 for that reel and now it is scrap.
 The odd part that I find here, is that most bearings are not made by the manufacturer of the product it is used in, (this is so throughout any industry, even vehicles).
 So I would not be surprised that this bearing is still being made and used on some item, but without a manufacturers part number to cross-reference to, it would take a LOT of measuring to possibly find the right one or a usable replacement.
 Another thing I found during this disassembly is that one of the cone shaped drag washer springs was so collapsed that even if the bearing was available, this spring would have also need replaced.
 Why would a company make a spring that was not heat treated enough to withstand even the lightest treatment (like the drag being tightened during the off season)?
-And this owner does not use his boat - rod/reels a lot, only for a month at Buoy 10 salmon fishing each year.
+And this owner does not use his boat - rod/reels a lot, only for a month at the Columbia River Buoy 10 salmon fishing each year.

 FAST FORWARD -- I recently found a bearing company that makes this bearing, BOCA Bearing.
 And they have a website catering to fishing reel bearings, also giving cross-reference numbers.
 This Shimano factory bearing was #TCT0488, BOCA's equivalent # is EWC1008 and sells for $15.95.
 This was my guess all along as mentioned above, as usually bearings are NOT made by the end product manufacturer.
 Now possibly the reason is that the reel housing (handle side) uses two stainless steel pins to secure this bearing plate in place and over time if used near saltwater, these pins can become corroded into the aluminum housing, making for a very good chance of breaking the housing when trying to get the old bearing out.
 Is it possible that the factory is not willing to admit to a design failure, and not wanting hassle from the customer, so they just changed the bearing securement on later models and then listing the old bearing as being obsolete?
-Or will only sell it as a sub-assembly with the housing?
+Or they will only sell it as a sub-assembly with the housing?

 The moral of the story could be two actually.
 (1) Don't be swayed by a lower priced reel being junk, where you could buy one of these different cheaper model/brand that would still perform to your requirements.
 But how do you know about the long term issues unless you personally buy a new one (different brand) every few years and use them hard.
 Most of us do not have the time nor resources to do that kind of a thorough test.
 And I am sure that if you ask 100 different fishermen the best brand/model, you may get 80 different answers.
 (2) However, if you take good care of even a less expensive, but well designed reel, like cleaning and greasing preferably every year, MAYBE they would last a lot longer.
 Then just maybe doing your own repairs in the off time, OR TAKE TO A PROFFESSIONAL you may certainly get better and longer life out of it.
 It seems that the more money you spend, the more the idea is that it is a good/should be of higher quality and close to being indestructible, however the newer reels have a whole lot more internal parts to go wrong than the ones we used as kids.